 Pros and Cons of Personalized Supplements

 Personalization makes sense to a degree.
 Nutrient needs can fluctuate depending on age, phase of life and lifestyle.
-Plus, some people may have a genetic variation or conditions that affects how they metabolize certain nutrients, which may warrant a more individualized approach — but that's not super common, Harbstreet says.
+Plus, some people may have a genetic variation or conditions that affect how they metabolize certain nutrients, which may warrant a more individualized approach — but that's not super common, Harbstreet says.

 For the majority of people, personalized supplements mostly have a range of drawbacks: